Mark Papermaster: Organizations

 Papermaster is a member of the Juvenile Diabetes Research Foundation, the Olin College Presidents Council, and the advisory board at Cockrell School of Engineering at the University of Texas.
-Also at the University of Texas, he has served on the school's electrical and computer engineering advisory council.
+Also at the University of Texas, he has been on the school's electrical and computer engineering advisory council.
 In 2009, the University of Texas named Papermaster an ECE Fellow for his work with the university.
 He was included on the Forbes Technology Council as a contributor as of June 2016.
 In August 2017, he was announced as a new member of the advisory board of the CTO Forum.

+Awards and honors

+In 2025, Papermaster was elected to the National Academy of Engineering.